 Notification of Acceptance

 Stanford Law uses a rolling admissions process, acting upon applications throughout the admissions season as they are completed.
 However, some applications are held until the committee has reviewed the entire applicant pool.
-This second review occurs in April, at which time the class will be filled.
+This second review generally occurs in April, at which time the class will be filled.
 (A small number of applications will be held for possible use in filling vacancies that may occur during the summer.)

 The Office of Admissions will make every effort to send applicants a first response (accept, deny or wait list) by April 30.